-Option 0 Option 1

-Impact Types Risks Benefits Risks Benefits

-Effectiveness limited guidance provided at present BaU may not align with other potential changes from this review regarding CA language - Only one TO comments raised on this issue so far - Could inadvertently raise the bar - Revisions can ensure alignment with any updates made to CA language e.g. 'fishing activity issue'

-Acceptability - None - Not of significant SH concern it seems - None perceived but will depend on level of changes - Linked to other issues, so overall changes currently unknown Feasibility - None No change Will depend on level of changes - Unlikely to render CA unfeasible as clarifying existing intent Accessibility and retention - None No change If bar is raised this will affect fisheries - Not intended to raise the bar therefore should not pose barrier Auditability - Broad language is less easy to audit - This has not been raised by ASI as a persistent issue If only guidance, this is not normative Clearer requirements and guidance is more auditable Even guidance supports auditability and clarification of MSC's intent
+Option 0 Option 1 Impact Types Risks Benefits Risks Benefits Effectiveness limited guidance provided at present BaU may not align with other potential changes from this review regarding CA language - Only one TO comments raised on this issue so far - Could inadvertently raise the bar - Revisions can ensure alignment with any updates made to CA language e.g. 'fishing activity issue' Acceptability - None - Not of significant SH concern it seems - None perceived but will depend on level of changes - Linked to other issues, so overall changes currently unknown Feasibility - None No change Will depend on level of changes - Unlikely to render CA unfeasible as clarifying existing intent Accessibility and retention - None No change If bar is raised this will affect fisheries - Not intended to raise the bar therefore should not pose barrier Auditability - Broad language is less easy to audit - This has not been raised by ASI as a persistent issue - Clearer requirements and guidance is more auditable

+Even guidance supports auditability and clarification of MSC's intent -- ---

-A1.9 Topic 4, Issue 2 - remove the term 'fishing activity'
+9.5.
+Topic 4, Issue 2 - Remove the term 'fishing activity'